 Governor Asa Hutchinson appointed Alec Farmer, a Jonesboro native, to a ten-year term on the Arkansas State Highway Commission in January 2015.
 He currently serves as Vice Chairman.

-Farmer graduated with honors from Arkansas State University receiving his B.S. degree in 1986.
-He received his J.D. degree from the University of Arkansas at Little Rock School of Law where he served on the law school’s editorial board.
+He graduated from Arkansas State University receiving his B.S. degree in 1986.
+He received his J.D. degree from the University of Arkansas at Little Rock School of Law and served on the Law Review’s editorial board.

 He and his wife Carole live in Jonesboro and together they have four daughters.